vitorbezzan/tree_machine/docs/classifier_cv.md

 - pydantic
 - sklearn
 - xgboost
+- catboost
+- lightgbm
 - shap (optional)

 ## Description

-The `classifier_cv.py` file implements an automated classification system using XGBoost as the base classifier.
+The `classifier_cv.py` file implements an automated classification system using gradient-boosting backends as the base classifiers.
 The core components include:

 1. `ClassifierCVConfig`: A Pydantic dataclass that defines configuration options for the classifier, including:
    - `monotone_constraints`: Dictionary specifying monotonicity direction for variables (0 for none, 1 for increasing, -1 for decreasing)